Obfuscate Traces

 ```

-💡 **What it does:** Scans the request body for emails and AWS credentials, replacing them with `[R]`.
+💡 **What it does:** Scans the request body for emails and AWS credentials, overwriting each matched byte with `*`.
 Automatically sets `is_pii = true` and detection attributes.

 ```yaml